dotnet/orleans/Advanced-Concepts/Activation-Garbage-Collection.md

   protected void DeactivateOnIdle()
 ```

-Both those calls take priority over any Activation Garbage Collection settings specified in the config.
+`DeactivateOnIdle` take priority over any Activation Garbage Collection settings specified in the config or `DelayDeactivation`.
 Please notice that this setting only applies to this particular activation from which it has been called and it does not apply to all possible instances of grains of this type.